 This affects Dawn as well in the Diamond and Pearl season.
 It's even more troublesome as it seems that Dawn's father never existed at all, considering the information we are shown of her mother always traveling in contests.
 Then again, she's somewhat of a girl version of pre-Johto Ash with elements of Broken Bird and Stepford Smiler added.

 In Pretty Cure, Miki lives alone with her mother, and her brother lives with the never seen father.
 Yayoi is a sad example as her father died when she was young.
 Yuri and Ako are tragic examples, especially the former.
 Their fathers Professor Tsukikage alias Sabaaku and Mephisto were brainwashed by the two Big Bads Dune and Noise, respectively, and became the leaders of the villains.
 Professor Tsukikage was absent before, because he researched the Great Heart Tree, but he never came back because he became Sabaaku.
 Mephisto declared himself as the enemy of his own kingdom Major Land and left it and his family, and he created the new kingdom Minor Land.
 However, unlike Yuri, Ako knew what happened to her father Mephisto and she knew where he was, but she's afraid that she had to fight her father.
-Yuri finds out what happened with her father during her final battle against Dark Precure when he protects her with his body and lose the mask that controls him.
+Yuri finds out what happened with her father during her final battle against Dark Precure when he protects her with his body and loses the mask that controls him.
 (It is also revealed that Sabaaku created Dark Precure and that she's Yuri's biological younger sister.)
 Like Sabaaku, Mephisto gets de-brainwashed, too, after Ako fought him.
 However, While Mephisto comes back to Major Land, Professor Tsukikage sacrifices himself when he protects Yuri and Tsubomi, becoming a Disappeared Dad forever.

 The death of Ryo's father in Princess Nine plays a huge role in the series.